NorkzYT/Novexity/README.md

 1. 🍴 Fork the repo!

-2. 🧪 Run the tests to ensure everything is working: `python -m unittest tests.test_google_search`

-3. 🔧 Make your changes.
+2. 🔧 Make your changes.

-4. 📦 Push your changes to a new branch and create a Pull Request.
+3. 📦 Push your changes to a new branch and create a Pull Request.

 Every contribution is welcome! 💖